How To Teach: Ordering Food at a Restaurant

 -How to communicate preferences

-It’s a bummer when you get excited to go eat at a restaurant and then the wrong food shows up at your table.
+While going to eat at a restaurant usually equates to a great time, it can be a bummer when you get excited to go eat at a restaurant and the wrong food shows up in your bag or at your table.
 This can easily happen and helping students to navigate the conversation and speak up for what they want and don’t want can help reduce the times they are let down with the wrong order.
+Being able to read the menu (functional literacy) and share specific information with an unfamiliar person are key in-the-community skills.

 When To Teach

-The sooner into the restaurant experience the better, so if you can swing covering the lesson before your first outing to a restaurant- great!
+The sooner students are engaging in real restaurant activities (from ordering, waiting, eating, and paying) the better, so if you can swing covering the basic skills of ordering before your first community trip to a restaurant- great!
 If not, be sure to cover as soon as you can so students can begin to flex their communication and advocacy muscle.

-I’ve created a complete lesson unit of materials for teaching this topic.
-The materials are comprehensive (5 full lessons) and most appropriate for life skill lessons at the middle school, high school and transition level students.
+I’ve created a complete lesson unit of materials for teaching this topic specifically for special education teachers who teach students with special needs.
+The materials are comprehensive (full lessons for 5 days) and appropriate life skill lessons for a variety of grade levels, including middle school, high school and transition level students.
 Below are some lesson unit highlights!

 Students will Pick their order, including main, side, drink, toppings, sauces, and dressings.